Posters for Peace

 ADI Design Museum Milan

 The exhibit Hiroshima Appeals presents posters created by 28 Japanese graphic designers united by a single message, an appeal for peace.
 Every year a new poster is created to commemorate the bombing of the cities of Hiroshima and Nagasaki, and to sustain the idea of peace.
-The 2024 poster joined the exhibit on August 9.

 In 1983, the Japan Graphic Design Association (JAGDA) and the International Hiroshima Culture Foundation launched a project Hiroshima Appeals, with the aim of creating posters as means of promoting peace in Japan and globally.